buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The damage caused by **Light** is half fire and half positive energy, meaning a resistance to fire or positive energy applies only to half of the damage caused by the attack.

-The damage caused by **Void** is half cold and half negative energy, any protections apply to the respective half of the damage.
+The damage caused by **Void** is half cold and half negative energy; any protections apply to the respective half of the damage.

 Being Immune or having a Resistance to Light or Void does not make one immune or resistant in turn to Fire/Positive Energy or Cold/Negative Energy damage.

-Only **negative energy** damages the living and heals the undead, only **positive energy** damages the undead but does not heal the living (at the Narrator' \*\*s discretion, exposure for one round could be equivalent to a Lesser Restoration spell), see also Plane descriptions.
+Only **negative energy** damages the living and heals the undead, only **positive energy** damages the undead but does not heal the living (at the Game Master' \*\*s discretion, exposure for one round could be equivalent to a Lesser Restoration spell), see also Plane descriptions.
 A target takes full damage from Light or Void if it has no inherent resistances.

 A special case is **Curative positive energy** which heals the living and damages the undead.
 This energy is that of Laying on Hands, Channeling energy, and Cure spells.